Tutorials Credential IssuanceOID4VCI

 Request

-Make the following request to create a simple mDoc credential configuration that includes the holder’s first name, last name and e-mail:
+Make the following request to create a simple mDoc credentials configuration that includes the holder’s first name, last name and e-mail:

 HTTP